ManishPoduval/Item-Catalog/README.md

  # STEPS TO CREATE NEW client_secret.json

-1) Go to your app's page in the Google APIs Console — https://console.developers.google.com/apis
+1) Go to your app's page in the [Google APIs Console](https://console.developers.google.com/apis)
 2) Choose Credentials from the menu on the left.
 3) Create an OAuth Client ID.
 4) This will require you to configure the consent screen, with the same choices as in the video.